metagenomics/denbi-nanopore-training/docs/assembly_qc/assembly.rst

 The correction stage selects the best overlaps to use for correction, estimates corrected read lengths, and generates corrected reads::

-  canu -correct -d ~/canu_correct -p 'canuAssembly' 'genomeSize=3m' 'gnuPlotTested=true' 'useGrid=false' -nanopore-raw 1D_basecall.fastq
+  canu -correct -d ~/canu_correct -p canuAssembly genomeSize=3m useGrid=false -nanopore-raw 1D_basecall.fastq

 It is also possible to run multiple correction rounds to eliminate errors.
 This has been done on a S. cerevisae dataset in the canu publication.
 We will not do this in this course due to time limitations, but a script to do this, would look like this::